PixelatedLabs/UnitySublime/README.md

 # Unity Sublime
-Adds an 'Open with Sublime Test' right click menu item to assets.
+Adds an 'Open with Sublime Text' right click menu item to assets.

 Only works on Windows ATM.